-The Mamanuca Islands have been the focus of tourism development in Fiji for many years and receive a substantial visitation of tourists in any given year.
-Human impact through tourism is high.
-This creates pressure on the reef systems throughout the area ranging from sedimentation, improper waste-water treatment, overfishing, unsupervised water-sports activities and reef damage through snorkelers and divers.
-MES through its member resorts and tour operators are seeking to reduce this impact by the adoption of best practice techniques in their respective operations.
+Tourism development in Fiji has been soaring for many years and the Mamanuca Islands receive a significant volume of international tourists each year.
+However, human impact through tourism is high.
+This in-turn creates pressure on the reef systems across the archipelago’s reef system, ranging from sedimentation, improper waste-water treatment, overfishing, unsupervised water-sport activities and reef damage by snorkelers and divers.
+Enter the Mamanuca Environment Society.

 Coral Regeneration Project